 Blackboard VLE (Virtual Learning Environment) is a web-based resource that can be accessed any time from any place via MAP.
 You can access Blackboard via this link: https://vle.aston.ac.uk/

 Blackboard is integrated with the student record system which ensures that students are automatically enrolled onto Blackboard and can access their programme/modules online.
 This means that if you can't see one of your modules on Blackboard there may be a problem with your student record and you should contact the programme administration team via firstname.lastname@example.org to resolve this.

-Blackboard has an easy-to-use interface and is an ideal way to provide students with support materials such as module outlines, lecture notes, PowerPoint presentations and reading lists, as well as more interactive use of the system through chats and discussions, individual or group assessment exercises and audio and visual materials.
+Blackboard has an easy-to-use system and is an ideal way to provide you with support materials such as module outlines, lecture notes, PowerPoint presentations and reading lists, as well as more interactive use of the system through chats and discussions, individual or group assessment exercises and audio and visual materials.
 You may also be required to submit coursework via Blackboard.
 You can access online resources on the use of Blackboard once you have logged in.
 You can also find support via the University's Teaching and Learning Community (TLC) site here.

 Many of the computer labs can be accessed 24 hours a day, 7 days a week and offer a range of networked software packages, database systems, modelling tools, computer-aided learning materials and access to online sources of information.
-You can search for available computers via the myAston mobile application or via our student guide on the IT website enabling you to identify them without visiting each location.
+You can search for available computers via the myAston mobile app or via our student guide on the IT website enabling you to identify them without visiting each location.
 More details on available computers here

 Computer labs are categorised as either Open Access or School Specific:

 We have also created WiFi Study Spaces around the campus that are open to all students and have dedicated wireless access points so that you can study using your own equipment in a comfortable and relaxing environment.
 Some of these spaces also contain a number of computers with standard software which can be used.